husslt/MKS/README.md

 # MKS
-Repository for the Microcontrollers and Embedded Systems course
+Repository for the *Microcontrollers and Embedded Systems* (MPC-MKS) course